JoyZadan/html-css-portfolio-project/README.md

 Below are some of the real-world challenges and problems that companies, organisations and the public sector face when it comes to workforce learning and development:

 * In an article written by Dan Pontefract, a former Chief Learning Officer for Telus (10,000+ staff), and published on Forbes [The Wasted Dollars of Corporate Training Programs](https://www.forbes.com/sites/danpontefract/2019/09/15/the-wasted-dollars-of-corporate-training-programs/?sh=783e797971f9), it mentioned that in 2018, over $86.7 billion was spent on corporate training and development across the United States.
 Of that, a fair amount gets wasted for the following reasons:
-    - Employees' recall of the the learning content depreciates over time (see article on employee development and the [Forgetting Curve](https://hbr.org/2019/10/where-companies-go-wrong-with-learning-and-development) published by Harvard Business Review).
+    - Learners' recall of the learning content depreciates over time (see article on employee development and the [Forgetting Curve](https://hbr.org/2019/10/where-companies-go-wrong-with-learning-and-development) published by Harvard Business Review).
     - Additionally, staff cannot attend a face to face training session and work at the same time.
 Their absence from work has a direct impact on the company's productivity for that time.
     - In most cases, face to face training can also accommodate a small number of participants (average between 20 to 40 at most).
 Increasing these numbers can have a direct impact on a training session's effectiveness.